-Ash Wednesday (see page 16 for more background) marks the beginning of the 40-day Lenten season with a cross of ashes on our foreheads.
+Ash Wednesday (see end pages of bulletin for more background and Lenten worship schedule) marks the beginning of the 40-day Lenten season with a cross of ashes on our foreheads.
 This cross is an echo of our baptismal anointing, when we were buried with Christ.
 The ash is also a reminder of our mortality; however, because our death is now in Christ, our endings are beginnings.